Hours, Maps and Directions

 Directions to Fermilab

 Fermilab's main entrance is located at the intersection of Kirk Road and Pine Street in Batavia, Illinois, about 45 miles west of Chicago.
 Delivery trucks need to use the entrance at Kirk Road and Wilson Street.
 There is no street number assigned to this entrance location.
 When using a GPS navigation unit, please enter the intersection as your destination.
-Signs posted at the intersection will point you to the Fermilab entrance.
+Signs posted near the intersection will point you to the Fermilab entrance.

 From Chicago, travel west on the Eisenhower (I-290) to I-88 (80 cents).
 Exit I-88 at the Farnsworth exit, north or right (60 cents).
 Farnsworth becomes Kirk Road.
 Follow Kirk Road to Pine Street.
 Turn right at Pine Street, Fermilab's main entrance.